BitaoQiu/ant_queens/README.md

 # ant_queens
-This is the depository for the ant gyne-queen reproductive transition project.
+This is the depository for the ant gyne-queen reproductive transition projects.

 Brain transcriptomic study for gyne-queen transition: https://advances.sciencemag.org/content/6/38/eaaz5772